pluralsight/guides/draft/microsoft-net/configuring-asp-net-identity/article.md

 3. Add a migration: ```Add-Migration Initial```
 4. ```Update-Database```

-Steps 2 to 4 are commands that you should execute by using ```Package Manager Console```.
+Steps 2 to 4 are commands that you should perform by using ```Package Manager Console```.
 These comands should execute a migration which is going to create the needed column in the database.
 Moreover, you should have a new folder called ```Migartions``` in you ```WebApi``` project.
 There you can see all migrations that you have executed and you can write new ones, in case you need them.
-This is the code of the migration we have executed above:
+This is the code of the migration we have used above:

 ```csharp
 public partial class Initial : DbMigration